-Cash flow used in operating activities for the years ended December 31, 2019 and 2018 was approximately \$10.3 million and \$64.2 million, respectively.
-Cash flow used in operating activities consists of net income (loss) (the components of which are more fully discussed below) adjusted for losses on marketable securities, non-cash expense items primarily related to stock option compensation and depreciation as well as certain non-cash changes in working capital.
+Cash flow used in operating activities for the years ended December 31, 2020 and 2019 was approximately \$4.6 million and \$10.3 million, respectively.
+Cash flow used in operating activities consists of net loss (the components of which are more fully discussed below) adjusted for gains and losses on marketable securities, deferred tax, non-cash expense items primarily related to stock option compensation and depreciation as well as certain non-cash changes in working capital.

-Cash flow used in operating activities during the year ended December 31, 2019 decreased from the prior comparable period primarily due to a decrease in cash paid for income taxes, general and administrative costs and other expenses related to obligations resulting from the receipt of payments pursuant to the Settlement Agreement and an increase in interest income.
+Cash flow used in operating activities during the year ended December 31, 2020 decreased from the prior comparable period primarily due to receipt of a refund of income tax, a decrease in activity related to the Siembra Minera Project and a decrease in legal and accounting expense, partially offset by decreases in interest income and an increase in arbitration expense.